 (There’s a lovely post over at folklore.org from January 1984 where Andy Hertzfeld — officially the “software wizard” of the Macintosh team — describes the collective desperation as Steve denied the developers more time to “fix the last bugs” before shipping the Mac.
 Do take time to read it, it’ll transports you.)

-The tug of war between done and done-done is always going to be there I guess.
+The tug-of-war between done and done-done is always going to remain.
 But seeing it as a tension between product- and engineering-centric perspectives — the way I’ve just suggested — isn’t quite right.
 It’s not quite right because it builds on the assumption that company cultures exists on the spectrum where engineering and product represent two opposites.

 “Apple is *an engineering-driven company*.
 We’ve got some of the finest scientists and engineers here in the world, in the areas that we need to create our products.
 And the way we work is we wanna find out what the real problem is before we start to come up with solutions.”

-So perhaps we’re being mislead here.
-Maybe the done vs. done-done tension is what the British would call a red herring; something that distracts you from a more relevant issue?
+So perhaps the done vs. done-done tension is what the British would call a red herring; something that distracts you from a more relevant issue?

 I think so, yes.